Barbigha

-Barbigha is a city and a municipality in the Sheikhpura district of Bihar, India.
+Barbigha is a town and a municipality in the Sheikhpura district of Bihar, India.
+It is also one of the 6 blocks under Sheikhpura district.
 It is well connected by road to the state capital of Patna.
-National highways NH33 and NH333A also pass through Barbigha, and Bihta-Sarmera four lane state highway passes from Gopalbad near it.
+The national highways NH33 and NH333A also pass through Barbigha, and Bihta-Sarmera four lane state highway passes from Gopalbad near it.
 Vishnudham, Samas and Panchvadan Sthan, Kusedhi are some prominent temples of Barbigha.

 Etymology

 The name "Barbigha" is believed to be derived from two Hindi words, Barah and Bigha, meaning twelve bighas (approximately 3 hectares).
 This suggests that the town originally encompassed this area at the time of its founding.

 History

 The earliest known historical mention of Barbigha dates back to 1812, when Francis Buchanan referred to it as Barabigha, a spelling variation of the name.
 At that time, it was noted to consist of nearly 1,000 households, similar to its divisional headquarters, Sheikhpura.
 Another Account of 1838 notes it to be a marketplace.
 Data from 1867 to 1872 reported the population of Barbigha as 6,362.
 The Census of India in 1881, conducted by Emil Jung, recorded the population as 7,904.

 There are mentions of a post office as early as 1894 and a police station as early as 1901 in historical records related to Barbigha.
 In the same year, the Sheikhpura and Barbigha police stations were transferred from the Jamui subdivision to the Monghyr subdivision.
 The same Barbigha police station reported the discovery of a hoard of 96 treasure trove coins of the Sultans of Delhi during the period of 1919-1920.
 A report from 1903 mentions the ongoing construction of the district road to Sheikhpura to serve as feeder of South Bihar Railway.